kbroman/blog/content/post/2016-04-08-i-am-a-data-scientist.md

 It was a short post, so I might as well quote the whole thing:

-<blockquote>When physicists do mathematics, they don't say they're doing "number science".
+> When physicists do mathematics, they don't say they're doing "number science".
 They're doing math.
+>

-If you're analyzing data, you're doing statistics.
+> If you're analyzing data, you're doing statistics.
 You can call it data science or informatics or analytics or whatever, but it's still statistics.
+>

-If you say that one kind of data analysis is statistics and another kind is not, you're not allowing innovation.
+> If you say that one kind of data analysis is statistics and another kind is not, you're not allowing innovation.
 We need to define the field broadly.
+>

-You may not like what some statisticians do.
+> You may not like what some statisticians do.
 You may feel they don't share your values.
 They may embarrass you.
-But that shouldn't lead us to abandon the term "statistics".</blockquote>
+But that shouldn't lead us to abandon the term "statistics".

 I still sort of feel that way, but I must admit that _my_ definition of "statistics" is rather different than most others' definition.
 In my view, a good statistician will consider _all_ aspects of the data analysis process: